Loading...

 Note: If you are not feeling enough benefit from Vitamin D, you might try increasing VDR activation.
 You might feel the benefit within days of adding one or more of the above

-Far healthier and stronger at age 72 due to supplements Includes 6 supplements which help the VDR
+Far healthier and stronger at age 72 due to supplements Includes 6 supplements that help the VDR

 Just the Cancer risks increased by VDR (as of Jan 2017)